 Yes No

-If the answer is “Yes”, kindly provide best practices/examples
+If the answer is “Yes”, please provide best practices/examples

+Agreed in informals

 Has your country cooperated with developing countries and countries with economies in transition to strengthen their capacity to prevent and combat transnational organized crime, as well as in providing them with technical assistance in order to implement the Convention (art.
 30, para.
 2)?